Platelet Rich Plasma Therapy for bone on bone kneeJune 29, 2016 June 29, 2016

 PRP for bone on bone knees

-The preliminary results indicate that the treatment with PRP injections is safe and has the potential to reduce pain and improve knee function and quality of live in younger patients with low degree of articular degeneration.”
-(1)
+- Preliminary results indicate that the treatment with PRP injections is safe and has the potential to reduce pain and improve knee function and quality of life in younger patients with low degree of articular degeneration.”
+3

-“Our preliminary findings support the application of autologous PRP as an effective and safe method in the treatment of the initial stages of knee osteoarthritis… (in the treatment of degenerative lesions of articular cartilage of the knee)” (2)
+- Preliminary findings support the application of PRP as an effective and safe method in the treatment of the initial stages of knee osteoarthritis… (in the treatment of degenerative lesions of articular cartilage of the knee)”4

 The articular cartilage is the tough tissue that covers the ends of bones.
 In the knees, lesions or tears are very common.
 If the lesions go all the way through to the bone it is called a full-thickness lesion.

 The typical method of repairing this injury is surgery.
-However articular cartilage lesions represent one of the major unsolved problems in the orthopaedic surgery.
-(3)
+However articular cartilage lesions, despite the surgical recommendations, represent one of the major unsolved problems in the orthopaedic surgery.5

 PRP for the knee deterioration

 The body’s first response to soft tissue injury is to deliver platelets.
-Packed with growth and healing factors, platelets initiate repair and attract the critical assistance of stem cells.
+Platelets carry cells, proteins, and other growth and healing factors that initiate repair and attract the critical assistance of stem cells.
 PRP therapy’s natural healing process intensifies the body’s efforts by delivering a higher concentration of platelets.

 To create PRP therapy, a small sample of your blood is drawn (similar to a lab test sample) and placed in a centrifuge that spins the blood at high speeds, separating the platelets from the other components.
 The concentrated platelet rich plasma (PRP) is then injected into and around the point of injury, jump-starting and significantly strengthening the body’s natural healing signal.
 Because your own blood is used, there is no risk of a transmissible infection and a very low risk of allergic reaction.